-In Virginia, the state’s Residential Landlord & Tenant Act automatically applies after a landlord and tenant have established a lease.
-The act provides three options that can result in a tenancy.
-If you and your tenant have signed a written agreement, verbally agreed to the arrangement, or accepted payment from the tenant in exchange for allowing them to live on the property.
+In Virginia, the state’s Residential Landlord and Tenant Act automatically applies after a landlord and tenant have established a lease.
+This act provides three options that can result in a tenancy.
+If you and your tenant have signed a written rental agreement, verbally agreed to the arrangement, or accepted payment from the tenant in exchange for allowing them to live on the rental property.

-If any of these three things happens, you and the tenant automatically obtain certain rights and responsibilities.
-Familiarizing yourself with these can help you build a solid relationship with your tenant for a smooth rental experience.
+If any of these three things happen, you and the tenant automatically obtain certain rights and responsibilities.
+Familiarizing yourself with these can help you build a solid landlord-tenant relationship for a smooth rental experience.

-The following are important highlights of the Virginia landlord-tenant law.
+The following are important highlights of the Virginia landlord-tenant laws.

 Required Landlord Disclosures

-Before a lease becomes effective in Virginia, you are required to provide tenants with specific disclosures:
+Before a rental agreement becomes effective, Virginia residential landlords are required to provide tenants with specific disclosures:

-- Lead-Based Paint: For homes built before 1978, disclose the presence of lead-based paint to protect tenants from potential health hazards.
+- Lead-Based Paint: For rental properties built before 1978, Virginia residential landlords must disclose the presence of lead-based paint to protect tenants from potential health hazards.

-- Move-In Checklist: Provide a written inventory checklist detailing the condition of items in the unit.
+- Move-In Checklist: Virginia residential landlords must provide a written inventory checklist detailing the condition of items in the rental property.

-- Rights and Responsibilities: Share a statement outlining tenant rights and responsibilities, which can be obtained from the Virginia Department of Housing and Community Development.
+- Rights and Responsibilities: Virginia residential landlords must share a statement outlining tenant rights and responsibilities, which can be obtained from the Virginia Department of Housing and Community Development.

-- Fees and Rent: Specify all fees the tenant will be responsible for, including the total rent amount.
+- Fees and Rent: Virginia residential landlords must specify all fees the tenant will be responsible for, including the total rent amount.

-- Property Management Information: Identify the person or entity responsible for managing the property.
+- Property Management Information: Landlords must identify the person or entity responsible for managing the rental property.

-- Military Adjacency: Disclose whether the property is located near a military installation.
+- Military Adjacency: Virginia residential landlords must disclose whether the property is located near a military installation.

-- Defective Drywall: Notify the tenant if any part of the drywall in the property is defective.
+- Defective Drywall: Landlords must notify the tenant if any part of the drywall in the rental property is defective.

-- Methamphetamine Manufacturing: State whether the property has ever been used as a methamphetamine production site.
+- Methamphetamine Manufacturing: Virginia residential landlords must state whether the rental property has ever been used as a methamphetamine production site.

 - Mold Presence: Disclose whether mold exists in the unit.

-- Utility Billing: Explain how utility costs will be divided among tenants if applicable.
+- Utility Billing: Residential landlords must explain how utility costs will be divided among tenants if applicable.

-- Planned Demolition: Inform tenants if you plan to demolish the unit within six months of their occupancy.
+- Planned Demolition: Virginia residential landlords are required to inform tenants if they plan to demolish the unit within six months of their occupancy.

 These disclosures ensure transparency and compliance with state regulations.